 Trade in your boots for wheels during a day exploring Pisgah National Forest’s famous mountain bike trails.
 With several hundred miles of singletrack to choose from, your starting point options are endless.

 You could grab your maps and guidebooks and pore over them during breakfast at the Blue Ridge Biscuit Company while devouring a Twisted Biscuit such as The Lookout (fried chicken, bacon and cheddar cheese smothered in gravy) or The Lunker (fried catfish, chipotle lime slaw and red pepper remoulade).

 Or you could call The Bike Farm.
 Tell the guides what kind of riding you like, and they’ll set you up with a bike and take you on a ride suited to your skills.
 Options could include DuPont State Recreational Forest for some rare eastern slickrock, or the Mills River/Davidson River area, where hiking-only trails open to mountain biking from mid-October to April.

-After your meal, you should have enough time to check out either the Pisgah Center for Wildlife Education or the Cradle of Forestry, both up Highway 276 and both of which will help you understand the gorgeous terrain you’ve been exploring.
+After your meal, you should have enough time to check out the Pisgah Center for Wildlife Education.
+It's up Highway 276 and will help you understand the gorgeous terrain you’ve been exploring.